 (3) to comply with legal requirements (e.g. if you buy a TV or similar, we are obliged to pass your details to the TV licensing authority).

-We are a subsidiary of Dixons Retail plc and we may need to pass the information we collect to other companies within our group for administrative purposes.
+We are a subsidiary of Dixons Carphone plc and we may need to pass the information we collect to other companies within our group for administrative purposes.
 We may use third parties to carry out certain activities, such as processing and sorting data, monitoring how customers use our site and issuing our emails for us.

 We would also like to inform you of various promotions, goods and services that may be of interest to you.
 These would come from any of our chains (or those of the Dixons Carphone plc Group), including Currys, PC World, Carphone Warehouse and Partmaster Direct, from our affiliates, or from carefully selected third parties.
 You may be contacted by post, email, telephone, SMS or such other means as we regard as appropriate, including new technology.
 If you wish to receive these communications, please tick the ‘Yes’ box when entering your personal details.
 You may unsubscribe at a later date, if you wish - ‘Your rights’ section below.

 (1) You can ask us to update your personal information by emailing precise details of your request to firstname.lastname@example.org.

 (2) You can ask us not to send you future marketing communications.
 To do this, simply click this link and submit your details.

 We will then suppress your data from all direct marketing, although we will still keep it for processing your order and fulfilling customer service and after sale obligations.
 Alternatively, you can post your request to the address in (3) below.

 (3) You also have the right to request a copy of any personal information we hold about you.
 To do this, simply write to us at the following address.
 Please enclose a cheque for £10 payable to DSG Retail Limited to cover our administration costs and proof of ID such as a copy of your driving licence or a recent utility bill: